 In assessing the realizability of deferred tax assets, management considers whether it is more likely than not that some portion or all of the deferred tax assets will be realized by evaluating both positive and negative evidence.
 The ultimate realization of deferred tax assets is dependent upon the generation of future taxable income during the periods in which those temporary differences become deductible.
-As of September 30, 2024 and June 30, 2024, management concluded that it was more likely than not that the Company would be able to realize the benefit of the U.S. federal and state deferred tax assets.
+As of December 31, 2024 and June 30, 2024, management concluded that it was more likely than not that the Company would be able to realize the benefit of the U.S. federal and state deferred tax assets.
 We based this conclusion on historical and projected operating performance, as well as our expectation that our operations will generate sufficient taxable income in future periods to realize the tax benefits associated with the deferred tax assets.
+A tax valuation allowance was considered unnecessary, as management concluded that it was more likely than not that the Company would be able to realize the benefit of that the Company would be able to realize the associated with the deferred tax assets.
 A tax valuation allowance was considered unnecessary, as management concluded that it was more likely than not that the Company would be able to realize the benefit of the U.S. federal and state deferred tax assets.

-As of September 30, 2024, the consolidated balance sheet reflects the deferred tax items for each tax-paying component (i.e., federal, state and foreign), resulting in a federal deferred tax liability of \$12.5 million, a state deferred tax liability of \$1.7 million, and a foreign deferred tax liability of \$8.1 million.
-As of June 30, 2024, the condensed consolidated balance sheet reflects the deferred tax items for each tax-paying component (i.e., federal and state), resulting in a federal deferred tax liability of \$12.5 million, and a foreign deferred tax liability of \$12.5 million, a state deferred tax liability of \$1.7 million.
+As of December 31, 2024, the consolidated balance sheet reflects the deferred tax items for each tax-paying component (i.e., federal, state and foreign), resulting in a federal deferred tax liability of \$12.5 million, a state deferred tax liability of \$1.7 million, and a foreign deferred tax liability of \$7.7 million.
+As of June 30, 2024, the condensed consolidated balance sheet reflects the deferred tax items for each tax-paying component (i.e., federal and state), resulting in a federal deferred tax liability of \$12.5 million, a state deferred tax liability of \$12.5 million, as tate deferred tax liability of \$1.7 million, and a foreign deferred tax liability of \$8.1 million.
+Our net foreign deferred tax liability will fluctuate as the value of the U.S. dollar changes with respect to foreign currencies.